 j.
 The right to move, sell, close, liquidate, sub-contract work or consolidate the operation in whole or in part and to separate its employees in connection with said moving, selling, closing, liquidating, subcontracting, or consolidating the operation or any portion thereof.

 2. Unless prohibited by federal or Massachusetts state law, the Company may for articulable and justifiable reasons require as a condition of continued employment, that any employee or potential employee submit to a physical examination including but not limited to eye or hearing examinations, by a doctor of the Company’s choosing during the employee’s regular working hours, without any loss in pay for the time involved.
 Any doctor’s expense will be paid by the Company.
 The Company may, in whole or in part, rely upon the results of any such examination in evaluating the ability of the employee to perform efficiently, effectively, and safely and may accommodate, retract any offer of employment, disqualify, or take other action deemed appropriate by the Company and which is consistent with the evaluation.
+When an employee has been cleared by his or her health care professional to return to work following a medically-related absence exceeding forty (40) hours of scheduled work, the Company requires an employee to submit to a return-to-work examination following such medically-related absence exceeding forty (40) hours of scheduled work.
+Such examination will be scheduled based on the Company physician’s availability.

-3. The Company shall have the sole and exclusive right to conduct job studies and to evaluate the work performance of the employees covered by this Agreement, and shall have the sole and exclusive right, consistent with the specific provisions of this Agreement, to demote, transfer, or discharge employees for inefficiency, incompetency, or inability to perform the work assigned to them.
+3. The Company shall have the sole and exclusive right to conduct job studies and to evaluate the work performance of the employees covered by this Agreement, and shall have the sole and exclusive right, consistent with the specific provisions of this Agreement, to demote, transfer, or discharge employees for inefficiency, incompetency, neglect of duties or inability to perform the work assigned to them.

 ARTICLE 24